Theoretical Framework: Definition, Writing Guide, and Examples

 According to the Social Identity Theory, “individuals develop their self-concept and identity based on their association with various social groups” (Tajfel & Turner, 1986).
 This theory emphasizes people categorize themselves and others into groups, leading to a sense of belonging and social identity.
 Social media platforms provide an online environment where individuals construct and express their identities through interactions, connections, and content sharing.

 Furthermore, the Uses and Gratifications Theory posits that “individuals actively select and utilize media to fulfill specific needs and gratifications” (Katz et al., 1974).
 This theory aligns with the idea that users engage with social media platforms based on their motivations and desired outcomes.
-Research by Kim and Lee (2011) highlights that “individuals use social media for various purposes, including information-seeking, social interaction, entertainment, and self-expression.”
+Qualitative research by Kim and Lee (2011) highlights that “individuals use social media for various purposes, including information-seeking, social interaction, entertainment, and self-expression.”

 Social Comparison Theory should also be considered, emphasizing that “individuals evaluate themselves by comparing their attributes and achievements with those of others” (Festinger, 1954).
 Through social media, users are exposed to an array of content from their peers, acquaintances, and celebrities, leading to upward or downward social comparisons that influence their self-perception and behavior.